Prowler 13 | Best fishing Kayak for camping

 There is an optional rudder, I personally can handle it just fine without the rudder.
 It responds well to directional strokes and I do not struggle too much keeping a straight line fighting against the wind or current.
 On the other hand, many paddlers value the increased mobility offered by their rudder.

 The simple design saves weight

 In a world where fishing kayaks now often exceed 90lbs.
-Where back injuries are risked hauling them onto the roof of a truck.
+Where back injuries are risk hauling them onto the roof of a truck.
 Weighing just 56lb the relatively lightweight Prowler 13 is okay to carry.
-A survivor of a era when fishing kayaks were not packed with every add-on imaginable.
+A survivor of an era when fishing kayaks were not packed with every add-on imaginable.

 There is a large back storage well, in which I normally put an inexpensive ice bin.
 I do not need to keep my fish cold for longer than a day.
-Between the legs there is a small storage hatch.
-Well suited for storing lures or to hold a packet of bait.
-In theory it is water tight, but in my experience water eventually finds its way everywhere.
-Upfront there is a large hatch which opens into the hull, as fishing kayaks go it has a lot of space for camping gear.
+Between the legs, there is a small storage hatch.
+Well suited for storing lures or holding a packet of bait.
+In theory, it is watertight, but in my experience water eventually finds its way everywhere.
+Upfront there is a large hatch that opens into the hull, as fishing kayaks go it has a lot of space for camping gear.

 How does the Prowler 13 perform when trout fishing?

 I have caught a lot of trout from my prowler kayak.
 My rigging setup is simple.
 I installed a single Scotty Rodholder upfront.
 On the side, I made myself a basic running anchor system which allowed me to position the anchor at either the bow or the stern.

 While I never use a bottom anchor while trout fishing, I sometimes deploy a drift chute/sea anchor to slow down my drift if the wind is blowing me a bit too fast.